liquity/bold/README.md

 - Ensure that when `TCR >= CCR` borrower operations can not reduce system health too much by bringing the `TCR < CCR`
 - Ensure that when `TCR < CCR`, borrower operations only improve system health
-- Ensure that when `TCR < CCR`, borrower operations can not grow the debt of the system

 ##  Delegation